fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Arch Installation/Optional packages.md

 > You can install any combination of these packages using a single `pacman` command.
 Simply copy the package names you want into the command.
 >
 > ```bash
-> sudo pacman -S package1 package2 package3 ...
+> sudo pacman -S --needed package1 package2 package3 ...
 > ```

 ---